 1. Audit of Materials

-Cost Auditor should observe the following while Auditing the materials:
+The cost auditor should observe the following while auditing materials:

-(iii) He should see the purchase of material, receipt, wastage and return of material if any.
+- Check the purchase of materials, receipts, wastage, and return of materials, if any.

-(v) He should also see whether cost calculation regarding the output is made after due note of defective materials.
+- Check whether the cost calculation for the output is made after due note of defective materials.

-(vi) He should also see whether the materials issue price is more than the prescribed level.
+- Check whether the materials issue price exceeds the prescribed level.

-(viii) He must ensure that there is no misappropriation or theft of material.
+- Ensure that there is no misappropriation or theft of materials.

 2. Audit of Labor

-The cost auditor should note the points while audit of labor
+Cost auditors should note the following points when conducting an audit of labor:

-(ii) When wages are paid according to piece Rate, Cost Auditor should the complete record of each worker’s output and the same should be vouched from job card.
+- When wages are paid according to piece rate, the cost auditor should complete the record of each worker’s output and the same should be vouched from the job card.

-(v) The total Direct cost should be verified from various labor cost tables.
+- Verify the total direct cost from labor cost tables.

-The overheads are Electric Bill, Gas, Coal, Rent, Salary etc. The Auditor should see the distribution of these expenses according to each department.
-The following other actions should be taken into Account.
+The cost auditor should check the distribution of overhead expenses for each department.
+Alongside this, the following actions should be taken into consideration:

 4. Audit of Plant

-Cost Auditor should note the following points while auditing of a plant.
+Cost auditors should note the following points when auditing a plant:

 5. Audit of Stock